French Guiana

 Reading about French Guiana

-Hotels in Cayenne (French Guiana): a guide by district, budget and alternatives
+Practical guide Hotels in Cayenne (French Guiana): a guide by district, budget and alternatives

 Where to stay in Cayenne?
 A guide to hotels by district and by budget (Montabo, centre/Place des Palmistes, Amazonia, Central Hotel…) and apartment alternatives, with Hostel Toucan.

-Cheap Hotels in French Guiana: Where to Stay Without Breaking the Bank (+ Alternatives)
+Practical guide Cheap Hotels in French Guiana: Where to Stay Without Breaking the Bank (+ Alternatives)

 Finding a cheap hotel in Cayenne and across French Guiana: neighborhoods, price ranges, tips, and the apartment alternative (often more affordable for groups) with Hostel Toucan.

-Sleeping in Montabo (Cayenne): beach, hotels and apartments
+Practical guide Sleeping in Montabo (Cayenne): beach, hotels and apartments

 The Montabo neighbourhood in Cayenne: its beach and sea turtle nesting site, where to stay (hotel or apartment) and why it's an ideal base for your trip to French Guiana.

-Airbnb Property Management in French Guiana: How to Choose the Right One (Guide)
+Owners Airbnb Property Management in French Guiana: How to Choose the Right One (Guide)

 Looking for a property management service in French Guiana for your rental?
 Selection criteria, services, commission, questions to ask, and how to compare offers so you can rent with complete peace of mind.

-Top Adventures to Experience in French Guiana (2026)
+Nature Top Adventures to Experience in French Guiana (2026)

 The best adventures in French Guiana: the Kaw marshes, the Maroni River by pirogue, the Salvation Islands, the Kourou Space Centre, Amazonian hikes, wildlife watching.
 2026 guide.